Puccini was a leading exponent of the ‘verismo’ style

-As such, many of Puccini’s plots were taken from successful plays or novellas, instead of folktales and mythology (such as Madam Butterfly, which was based on a 1898 short story, in turn based on a semi-autobiographical French novel, Madame Chrysanthème, by Pierre Loti).
+Instead of folktales and mythology, many of Puccini’s plots were taken from successful plays or novellas.
+For example, Madam Butterfly, was based on a 1898 short story, in turn based on a semi-autobiographical French novel, Madame Chrysanthème, by Pierre Loti, where as Tosca was based on Victorien Sardou’s 1887 play, ‘La Tosca’.

 Puccini was arguably the most famous verismo composer, with Mascagni, Leoncavallo and Giordano being close contenders for the top spot.

-Described as ‘the greatest composer of Italian opera after Verdi’, Puccini is one of the most famous names in opera, having works cited regularly among the best operas of all time.
+Described as ‘the greatest composer of Italian opera after Verdi’, Puccini is one of the most famous opera composers, having works cited regularly among the best operas of all time.

 Born in 1858 into a musical dynasty, Giacomo Antonio Domenioco Michele Secondo Maria Puccini had a formal eduction in music from a young age, and had composed his first opera at the age of 25, Le Villi.